lingapsg/bus-transport-service/README.md

  bus stops for the given bus line.
 It exposes the following 2 APIs.

  * find bus lines with maximum stops
- * find bus stops for the given bus line
+ * get bus stops for the given bus line

 ## Building